grauner/map673-Portfolio-/README.md

 We can now visually see how the margin and padding have affected the layout of the elements.
 Within the panel at the right, we see the specific CSS style rules Bootstrap applies to these elements.

 ![Inspecting the class rules applied with Bootstrap's class names](graphics/inspect-classes-02.png)
-**Figure 07.** Inspecting the class rules applied with Bootstrap's class names
+*Inspecting the class rules applied with Bootstrap's class names*

 It is critical to note the inclusion of `!important` within some of the rule properties.
 This addition to a rule means that it cannot be over-written by a rule declaration applied later on within the natural cascading of rules (such as in our custom CSS stylesheet).
 Though the use of this rule within your own stylesheets is considered bad practice and should be avoided, Bootstrap applies `!important` to some rules so that they remain consistent no matter what (for better or worse).

 ![Noting the !important rule included in some class definitions](graphics/important-rule.png)
-**Figure 08.** Noting the !important rule included in some class definitions.
+*Noting the !important rule included in some class definitions.*

 Remember Bootstrap's use of the `!important` rule when you're tweaking the style of a design or theme with your custom CSS rules and the changes appear not to take effect.